 The West 4th subway stop is a great place to start your West Village tour.
 Exit on the north side of the subway station near Waverly Place and walk north up 6th Avenue.
 Straight ahead you’ll see the Jefferson Market Courthouse, a West Village landmark.

 One of the few High Victorian Gothic-style buildings left in Manhattan, Jefferson Market served as a courthouse, branch library, and women’s detention center in the early 1900s.
 The legendary Mae West spent time behind bars here after she was arrested for lewd behavior onstage during one of her scandalous shows.Continue to 3 of 10 below.

 03 of 10

 Turn left onto Greenwich Avenue and make another quick left onto Christopher Street, the heart of New York City’s gay rights movements during the 1960s and 1970s.
-While many of Manhattan’s gay hot spots have moved to north to Chelsea and Hell's Kitchen, Christopher Street is still the home of many gay bars and lounges.Continue to 4 of 10 below.
+While many of Manhattan’s gay hot spots have moved to the north to Chelsea and Hell's Kitchen, Christopher Street is still the home of many gay bars and lounges.Continue to 4 of 10 below.

 04 of 10

 Continue on Bleecker past Charles and Perry streets.
 On the corner of Bleecker and West 11th Street, you'll find Magnolia Bakery and its famous buttery vanilla cupcakes and old-fashioned layer cakes.
 There’s hardly any seating inside Magnolia, so cross the street and sit in Bleecker Street Park to enjoy your sweet treat.Continue to 5 of 10 below.

 05 of 10